aajfranklin/Click-And-Roll/README.md

 - [x] Store most recently viewed player id and do not repeat API call if user scrolls over same player
 - [x] Explore possible time-savings for mutation observer implementation
 - [ ] Tests
-- [ ] Explore moving some intensive processes (e.g. text searching) to background script

 #### Other

+- [ ] Explore moving text searches to background script
-- [ ] Store number of times each player has been viewed, store stats of most viewed players
+- [ ] Explore caching stats of commonly used players to reduce network requests

 ### Fixes